Netflix/eureka/README.md

 bottlenecks and comes built with a highly scalable and customizable asynchronous framework.
 Blitz4j comes with the ability to convert the existing log4j appenders to use the asynchronous model without changing the existing log4j configurations.

-Blitz4j uses archaius (http://www.github.com/Netflix/archaius) that allows log4j dynamic configurations for a server or a group of servers.
+Blitz4j uses archaius (http://www.github.com/Netflix/archaius) to reconfigure log4j dynamically and servo (http://www.github.com/Netflix/servo) to track the performance metrics regarding logging.
 Blitz4j also tries to mitigate data loss and provides a way to summarize the log information during log storms.

 BUILD